streamlit/streamlit/docs/getting_started.md

 you're working on.

 These instructions assume you have already installed Python 3.6 or higher on your machine.
 If you need to download Python, please see the [official Python.org website](https://www.python.org/downloads/).
-Additionally, the [Streamlit wiki](https://github.com/streamlit/streamlit/wiki) provides detailed instructions for [creating Python virtual environments](https://github.com/streamlit/streamlit/wiki/Installing-in-a-virtual-environment).
+Additionally, the [Streamlit wiki](https://github.com/streamlit/streamlit/wiki) provides detailed instructions to [create Python virtual environments](https://github.com/streamlit/streamlit/wiki/Installing-in-a-virtual-environment).

-### Installing Streamlit on macOS and Linux using Pipenv
+### Install Streamlit on macOS and Linux with Pipenv

 The officially-supported environment manager for Streamlit on macOS and Linux is [Pipenv](https://pypi.org/project/pipenv/):